JoelBondurant/leprechaunb/README.md

 1. wsdb - /data/arrows/*.csv
 1. wap - A Flask app Bitcoin dashboard made with vega-lite.
 1. nginx - cache, proxy to deprivilege, ssl automation...

+Not using Docker because $5/mo of DigitalOcean is too tight for the ssd overhead. :(